MauroMardones/LBSPR_Krill/index.md

 ## Fishery data as population indicators

 Krill in the PA have been harvested commercially since about 1970 and constitute the largest fishery in the Southern Ocean.
 The data on the fishing activity around krill have been systematically collected on board the fishing vessels through the SISO program, with which it has also been possible to identify changes in the population dynamics that have occurred during the last two decades and throughout the area of greater exploitation.
 The accurate representation of size distribution is crucial for assessing the overall health and productivity of krill populations and for informing effective management strategies in different geographical areas [@Thanassekos2014].
 Changes in the availability, distribution, and concentration, performance of the resource have been reflected in this kind of data [@Hordyk2016; @Froese2018; @Canales2021].
 To identify changes in the intrinsic productivity of the krill population, we used one of the most representative pieces of information on the population dynamics of exploited marine resources that exist in this type of fisheries monitoring program, in this case, frequency data of catch size [@Chong2019; @Prince2018].
-This type of data is abundant and informative about signals status populations [@Canales2021], and makes it possible to cover a large temporal and spatial scale, in this case, from 1980 to 2020 and throughout subarea 48.1 (Figure \ref{Figure 1}.
+This type of data is abundant and informative about signals status populations [@Canales2021], and makes it possible to cover a large temporal and spatial scale, in this case, from 1980 to 2020 and throughout subarea 48.1 (Figure \@ref(Figure 1)).

 ## Spatial and Temporal differences in intrinsic krill productivity